Asterki/dimlim/README.md

 $ cd dimlim
 ```

-Run the next command, which will automatically set up the app:
+Run the next command, which will automatically set up *most* of the app:

 ```bash
 $ npm run setup
 ```

+Then we need to configure our mail client, to do this, you need to edit the file at `/server/config/mail.ts`

+- **host:** Our mail host, example: `smtp.gmail.com.`
+- **port:** The port of the mail host, example: `465.`
+- **secure:** If the host uses SSL, example `true`.
+- **user:** Our mail user, provided by our domain provider.
+- **pass:** The password of our mail user, also provided by our domain provider.

 #### Environment Variables

-The environment variables should be saved in a .env file, and will need to contain the next keys:
+The environment variables should be saved in a `.env` file, and will need to contain the following keys:

 | Key            | Type   | Description                                       | Default | Required | Example                        |
 | -------------- | ------ | ------------------------------------------------- | ------- | -------- | ------------------------------ |